Elementary/Middle School-Age Youth

-Our core offerings for Elementary School-Age Youth include:
+Our core offerings for Elementary/Middle School-Age Youth include:

-Through our Crossroads Mentoring Program, trained adults help young people develop resiliency and coping skills so they can make healthy, positive choices to succeed in school and life.
+Through our Crossroads Mentoring program, trained adults help students from K-5 grade develop resiliency and coping skills so they can make health, positive choices to succeed in school and life.
 Project SUCCESS, an evidence-based mentoring program, is offered on the secondary level.